cetyler/github_pelican/content/python/2022-01-29-calculator_project_requirements.md

 will stay with the repository and what could eventually go to [Read The Docs](https://readthedocs.org/) or an internal website.

-Prior to any writing any code, will first write tests to ensure that we will comply with our User Requirements.
+Prior to any writing any code, I will first write tests to ensure that we will comply with our User Requirements.
 The initial tests should cover the API as much as possible.